Skip to main content

 What are the different types of SaaS MRR?

-SaaS companies that use MRR to measure revenue predictability will typically focus on one or more individual components that apply to their business.
+SaaS companies that use MRR to measure revenue predictability will typically focus on one or more KPIs that apply to their business.
 These can include the following:

 MRR from new or reactivated subscriptions

-This is all the revenue generated from newly acquired or returning customers.
+This is the amount of revenue generated from newly acquired or returning customers.
 While both of these metrics are calculated similarly, revenue generated from returning customers should be calculated separately as reactivation MRR.

 MRR from customer renewals